 This loan was available to undergraduate, graduate, or professional students enrolled half-time or full-time who were in “exceptional” financial need.

-However, not all schools were part of this program, and the amount that was dispersed or loaned depended on how much money the school had for the program.
+However, not all schools were part of this program, and the amount that was disbursed or loaned depended on how much money the school had for the program.

-This differed greatly from other federal programs where funds were dispersed by the government.
+This differed greatly from other federal programs where funds were disbursed by the government.

 One of the benefits of the Perkins Loan was low-interest rates.